 John Paul Moscarella (“JP”) is an entrepreneur, who has founded or co-founded four (4) companies, including Emerging Energy & Environment (EEE), a fund management platform, and Econergy International (“Econergy”), a renewable developer with 260 MW (190 MW net) at the time of its sale in 2008 to GDF Suez (now Engie), one of the largest utilities in the world, which had an IPO in 2006 on the London AIM Market raising over US$100 million.
 He was a leading executive for several clean energy companies, as well as a fund manager for two small private equity/venture capital funds.
 Fundraised for start-up companies, and raised capital and advisory in the formation of several private equity clean energy funds or specialized environmental carbon funds, for approximately US$770 million in total capital.

 If you believe that solar power should strengthen communities, contact us!
-We are always looking to hear from talented individuals who share our passion.
+We are a rapidly growing company and are always looking to hear from talented individuals who share our passion.

-Please submit your resume for future consideration and a note about why you are interested in our work to [email protected].
+If you would like to work with us, but do not see a posting that matches your skillset please submit your resume here for future consideration and include a note about why you are interested in our work.

 Thank you for your interest!